Email Authentication Protocols: Your Guide to SPF, DKIM, DMARC, and BIMI

 Email authentication involves several possible methods of validating the origin of an email and domain ownership of message transfer agents (MTAs) that were involved in transferring or modifying an email.

 Put simply, emails are sent from a certain domain or subdomain.
 Email authentication protocols are rules located in DNS (domain name system) records for these sending domains.
-To authenticate an email, the sending mail server and receiving mail server talk to each other, double-checking protocols in the DNS for confirmation.
+To authenticate an email, the sending mail server and receiving mail server talk to each other, double-checking protocols in the DNS for confirmation of the sender’s identity.

 While each protocol is unique, it generally works like this:

-In addition to verifying legit senders, email authentication protocols also help establish IP address and domain reputation so that malicious senders can be more easily identified.
+In addition to verifying legitimate senders, email authentication protocols also help establish IP address and domain reputation so that malicious senders can be more easily identified.

 Simple Mail Transfer Protocol (SMTP) is the standard foundation upon which email is built.
 It’s what’s used to send and receive messages.
 However, SMTP doesn’t include a way to validate a sender’s identity, which is what makes it susceptible to spammers and phishing.

-These four email authentication protocols provide a standardized way for email clients such as Gmail, Outlook, and Apple Mail to verify the identity of senders as opposed to using separate, proprietary methods to authenticate email.
+These email authentication protocols provide a standardized way for services such as Gmail, Outlook, Yahoo, and Apple Mail to verify the identity of senders as opposed to using separate, proprietary methods to authenticate email.

 So, while email authentication might seem complicated, technical, and even a bit messy … these protocols do provide some standardization.
 Email marketers should be glad we don’t have to follow different protocols for every mailbox provider.